United Nations Sustainable Development Group

-The United Nations Sustainable Development Group (UNSDG), previously the United Nations Development Group (UNDG), is a consortium of 36 United Nations funds, programs, specialized agencies, departments and offices that play a role in development.
-It was created by the Secretary-General of the United Nations in order to improve the effectiveness of United Nations development activities at the country level.
+The United Nations Sustainable Development Group (UNSDG), previously the United Nations Development Group (UNDG), is a group of 37 United Nations funds, programmes, specialized agencies, departments and offices that play a role in development.
+It was created by the secretary-general of the United Nations in order to improve the effectiveness of United Nations development activities at the country level.

-Its strategic priorities are to respond to the Triennial comprehensive policy review (TCPR) – which became in 2008 the Quadrennial comprehensive policy review (QCPR) – and global development priorities, as well as to ensure the UN development system becomes more internally focused and coherent.
+Its strategic priorities are to respond to the Triennial Comprehensive Policy Review (TCPR) – which became in 2008 the Quadrennial comprehensive policy review (QCPR) – and global development priorities, as well as to ensure the UN development system becomes more internally focused and coherent.
 The UNSDG strategic priorities give direction to UNSDG members' efforts at the global, regional and country level to facilitate a step change in the quality and impact of UN support at the country level.
-The UNSDG (at the time the UNDG) was one of the main UN actors involved in the development of the Post-2015 Development Agenda which lead to the creation of the Sustainable Development Goals.
+The UNSDG (at the time the UNDG) was one of the main UN actors involved in the development of the Post-2015 Development Agenda, which led to the creation of the Sustainable Development Goals.
 The UNDG was renamed as the UNSDG around January 2018.

 History

 By 1997, there were calls within the United Nations to draw all UN agencies working on development issues together; for the many UN Development Programmes, Funds, and Specialised Agencies were encroaching upon each other's activities.
 This was especially so with the Delivering as One initiative.
 An initial proposal was to merge UNICEF, the World Food Programme and the UNFPA into the UNDP.
-Finally, then Secretary-General Kofi Annan worked to form the UNDG and won praise from then UNDP Administrator James Speth.
+Finally, then-secretary-general Kofi Annan worked to form the UNDG and won praise from then UNDP administrator James Speth.

 In May 2018 the United Nations Development Group (UNDG) was reorganized into the United Nations Sustainable Development Group (UNSDG) in order to accelerate progress toward the Sustainable Development Goals.